AlwaysAError/AlwaysAError/README.md

 - [RecRoom Insanity Cheat](https://github.com/AlwaysAError/Insanity) No longer being worked on.
 Code related to exploits has been removed and notes have been added so you get a better understanding of the code.
 I stopped working on Insanity because Visual Sutdio corrupted some of the main code and other stuff so the source code is a version before then.
 - [System X](https://github.com/AlwaysAError/SystemX) Currently being worked on (new update soon)
 - [Biggest RecRoom Cheat Archive](https://github.com/AlwaysAError/RecRoom-Cheat-Archive) Gets updated when ever I found new stuff to add to it.
+- [Discord Age Check Bypass](https://github.com/AlwaysAError/Discord-Age-Check-Bypass) Will be updated when ever it is patched.
 ## 🍴 Forks
 - [Discord Server Generater](https://github.com/AlwaysAError/Fork-Of-bytexenon)